It’s 2:30 in the afternoon and Central Coast tattoo parlour owner Lisa Yeomans apologises for being late for our interview.

 “The more information you can provide, the better the advice we can give and if we can identify the species, it can also help the person who will come out to the rescue to prepare for the kangaroo’s arrival.”

-If you do not have phone reception, Miss Yeomans recommended checking the kangaroo’s pouch and, if there’s a joey inside, gently removing it and keeping it warm in a quiet, dark environment while you seek out the nearest vet.
+If you do not have phone reception, Miss Yeomans recommended checking the kangaroo’s pouch (if the adult kangaroo is not showing signs of life and it is safe to do so).
+If there’s a joey inside, gently remove it and keep it warm in a quiet, dark environment while you seek out the nearest vet.

 A spokesperson from WIRES summarised what to do with the following steps.